adelcor/aligned-memory-battle/README.md

 ### **2. Why is `std::aligned_alloc()` much slower for 1024B and 1MB?**
 - **For allocations >1KB, `std::aligned_alloc()` starts using `mmap()`** instead of `malloc()`.
 - `mmap()` involves **syscalls to the kernel**, significantly increasing allocation time.
+- However, although `mmap()` suffers from the initial syscall overhead, once the memory is allocated, it can be reused with less fragmentation in specific workloads, especially in applications that manage large buffers.
+This makes it an efficient choice for memory allocations that persist over long periods.

 - `aligned_malloc()` keeps using `malloc()`, avoiding the overhead.

 ### **3. Why is `aligned_malloc()` so much faster at 1MB?**